pradeepngupta/tswindrush/INTEGRATION.md

 # Git Hooks via Husky

 Husky stands as a versatile library that facilitates the execution of designated scripts before pivotal Git events like git commit or git push occur.
 This sophisticated tool essentially acts as a conductor, guiding the flow of actions within Git, and empowers developers to assert greater control over the development process.
 Husky operates by implementing hooks, strategically positioned amidst Git events, enabling meticulous orchestration of workflows.
 This paradigm of controlled event interception is commonly referred to as git hook management.

+### Lint-Staged

+Run linters against staged git files and don't let 💩 slip into your code base!

+Linting makes more sense when run before committing your code.
+By doing so you can ensure no errors go into the repository and enforce code style.

+But running a lint process on a whole project is slow, and linting results can be irrelevant.
+Ultimately you only want to lint files that will be committed.

+This project contains a script that will run arbitrary shell tasks with a list of staged files as an argument, filtered by a specified glob pattern.